freedomtowin/kernelml/README.md

     return np.sum(loss**2)/len(y)
 ```

+The predicted output from each parameter was used as a feature in a unifying model.
+The train and validation plots below show how using multiple parameter sets can fit complex shapes.

 ![](https://user-images.githubusercontent.com/21232362/39224841-34a459fc-4817-11e8-9786-be1c8e2ef595.png)
 ![](https://user-images.githubusercontent.com/21232362/39224840-323fef32-4817-11e8-9af2-c417b5c78a19.png)

 ##### Youtube video - parameters and loss updates

+This is a short video of how the parameters and loss updated by iteration for the loss function above.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/6VJ4KeqJiB4/0.jpg)](https://www.youtube.com/watch?v=6VJ4KeqJiB4)

 ### Custom Loss Function - Loglikelihood <a name="loglikelihood"></a>